turingschool-examples/little-esty-shop/doc/db_setup.md

 rails csv_load:all
 ```

-Reference [this documentation](https://guides.rubyonrails.org/v5.2/command_line.html) for additional information about running task from the command line.
+Reference [this documentation](https://guides.rubyonrails.org/v5.2/command_line.html) for additional information about running tasks from the command line.

 ## Schema Notes